-An instance of <gi-enum>, who's members are the scheme representation of the scope of a GIArgInfo.
+[Instance Variable of <gi-enum>] An instance of <gi-enum>, who's members are the scheme representation of the scope of a GIArgInfo.
 Scope type of a GIArgInfo representing callback, determines how the callback is invoked and is used to decide when the invoke structs can be freed.

-g-name: GIScopeType name: gi-scope-type
+g-name: GIScopeType name: gi-scope-type enum-set:

-invalid The argument is not of callback type.
+The argument is not of callback type. invalid

-call The callback and associated user\data is only used during the call to this function.

-async The callback and associated user\data is only used until the callback is invoked, and the callback. is invoked always exactly once.

-notified The callback and and associated user\data is used until the caller is notfied via the destroy\notify.
+call The callback and associated user_data is only used during the call to this function. async The callback and associated user_data is only used until the callback is invoked, and the callback. is invoked always exactly once. notified The callback and and associated user_data is used until the caller is notified via the destroy_notify.